line/armeria/site/src/sphinx/client-retry.rst

             .decorator(LoggingClient.newDecorator())
             .build();

-This will produce only single request and response log pair regardless how many attempts are made:
+This will produce single request and response log pair and the total number of attempts only, regardless how many attempts are made:

 .. code-block:: java

     LoggingClient - Request: {startTime=..., length=..., duration=..., scheme=..., host=..., headers=[...]
-    LoggingClient - Response: {startTime=..., length=..., duration=..., headers=[:status=200, ...]
+    LoggingClient - Response: {startTime=..., length=..., headers=[:status=200, ...]}, {totalAttempts=3}

 .. note::